awehrung/algo-competition/README.md

 * Any invalid output will result in the action "Nothing" being chosen

 The competition will shuffle the competitors to build a starting circle and runs until at most 1 player is left alive.

+## Notes

+The inspiration for this repo comes from [Robert Axelrod's tournaments](https://www.wikiwand.com/en/articles/The_Evolution_of_Cooperation#Background:_Axelrod's_tournaments) (warning: big spoilers for game 1) from the 80s.

+Game 2 is based on the author's memory of a childhood game.